The homological spectrum via definable subcategories: Introduction

 \subsection{Acknowledgements}

-We are particularly grateful to Mike Prest for his insightful comments and suggestions, as well as for sharing a copy of the forthcoming paper \cite{PrestWagstaffe} with us.
-We also thank Henning Krause and Sebastian Opper for their feedback on preliminary versions of this paper.
+We are particularly grateful to Mike Prest for his insightful comments and suggestions, as well as for sharing a preliminary version of \cite{PrestWagstaffe} with us.
+We also thank Henning Krause and Sebastian Opper for their feedback on preliminary versions of this paper, and the anonymous referee for their helpful comments.
 Both authors were supported by the project PRIMUS/23/SCI/006 from Charles University, and by the Charles University Research Center program UNCE/SCI/022.